Diocese of Columbus: 2020 to present

-Brennan was made bishop of the Diocese of Brooklyn in 2021; Earl K. Fernandes of Cincinnati became bishop of Columbus.
-Fernandes has continued the "Real Presence Real Future" process started by Brennan.
+Brennan was named bishop of the Diocese of Brooklyn by Francis in 2021; Francis then named Earl K. Fernandes of Cincinnati in 2022 as bishop of Columbus.
+Fernandes continued the "Real Presence Real Future" process started by Brennan.
 In October 2022, the Diocese of Steubenville announced that the Vatican was considering merging it with the Diocese of Columbus.
 However, facing strong opposition within Steubenville, Bishop Jeffrey Monforton of Steubenville announced a few weeks later that the Vatican placed the merger proposal on hold.

 In May 2023, the diocese announced that it would close 15 parishes as part of the “Real Presence, Real Future” initiative.
+The closings were attributed to the drop in mass attendance and the shortage of priests.